eModbus/emodbus.github.io/_docs/modbusbridge/api.md

 The call will return `false` in these cases.
 - `serverID`: the server ID of the remote server.
 This is the ID the server natively is using on the Modbus the client is connected to.
 - `functionCode`: the function code that shall be accessed on the remote server.
-This may be any FC allowed by the Modbus standard (see [Function Codes](/modbusmessage-constructors#functioncodes)), including the special `ALL_FUNCTION_CODES` non-standard value.
+This may be any FC allowed by the Modbus standard (see [Function Codes](https://emodbus.github.io/modbusmessage-constructors#functioncodes)), including the special `ANY_FUNCTION_CODE` non-standard value.
 The latter will open the bridge for any function code sent without further checking.
 See [Filtering](#filtering) for some refined recipes.
 - `*client`: this must be a pointer to any `ModbusClient` type, that is connecting to the external Modbus the remote server is living in.

 The TCP `attachServer` call has two more parameters needed to address the TCP host where the server is located: